achobanov/sample-course/EN/01-First-Steps-in-Programming/02-What-it-means-to-program.md

 [slide]
 # Example: a program that converts from leva to euro

-[code-task title="Program that converts from leva to euro" executionStrategy="csharp-dot-net-core-code"]
+[code-task title="Program That Converts From Leva to Euro" executionStrategy="csharp-dot-net-core-code"]

 [code-editor language=csharp]
 var leva = int.Parse(Console.ReadLine());